DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Your referee will also be asked if they know of any reason why you should not work with children.

 You'll need different referees depending on your circumstances.
+If you:

-If you graduated in the last 5 years, you'll need an academic reference.
-If you already work in a school, you'll need a reference from your headteacher.
-If you’re applying for a salaried course, one of your references must be from an employer.
+* graduated in the last 5 years, you'll need an academic reference
+* already work in a school, you'll need a reference from your headteacher
+* are applying for a salaried course, you'll need a reference from an employer

 Training providers will accept a character reference, such as a mentor or someone you know from volunteering, as a second reference.